-Dr. Robert Morin is a globally recognized teacher, leader and innovator in the field of nasal reconstruction and rhinoplasty.
+Dr. Robert Morin is a globally recognized teacher, leader and innovator in the field of nasal reconstruction surgery and rhinoplasty.
 In addition, he is the founder of a non-profit that helps correct nasal and facial deformities involving children living in developing countries around the world.
-As a leading complex nasal reconstruction specialist, Dr. Morin works closely with dermatologists, surgical oncologists, ENT surgeons, trauma surgeons and neurosurgeons to help patients with complex nasal problem right here in New Jersey as well.
+As a leading complex nasal reconstruction specialist, Dr. Morin works closely with dermatologists, surgical oncologists, ENT surgeons, trauma surgeons and neurosurgeons to help patients with complex nasal problems right here in New Jersey as well.

 As a board-certified plastic surgeon and craniofacial surgeon, Dr. Morin leverages many years of sub-specialty training, surgical experience and compassionate care to successfully restore form, function and integrity to the intricate nasal architecture.
-New Jersey plastic surgeon, Dr. Morin uses the most advanced rhinoplasty techniques, including the Piezo ultrasound rhinoplasty device, in order to customize each reconstruction and to create both a natural and aesthetically pleasing nose.
+New Jersey plastic surgeon, Dr. Morin uses the most advanced rhinoplasty techniques, including the Piezo ultrasound rhinoplasty device, in order to customize each nasal reconstruction surgery and to create both a natural and aesthetically pleasing nose.

 *Results may vary

-Dr. Morin has treated a large number of patients with complex skin cancer related nasal deformities during his career, with remarkable results.
+Dr. Morin has treated a large number of patients with complex skin cancer-related nasal deformities during his career, with remarkable results.
 When skin cancer is removed from the nose, patients are presented with many challenges due to the lack of redundant skin in the area.
-In many instances, patients are referred to NJ top reconstructive surgeon Dr. Morin, after Mohs surgery excision of their skin cancers.
+In many instances, patients are referred to top NJ reconstructive surgeon Dr. Morin, after Mohs surgery excision of their skin cancers.
 Following this highly effective technique performed by Mohs dermatologists to remove both basal cell carcinoma and squamous cell carcinoma, Dr. Morin will often use one of many complex reconstructive techniques in order to successfully restore nasal form and function.
 Techniques commonly used in Mohs surgery reconstruction of the nose include complex repair, local flap adjacent tissue transfer and skin or composite grafting.

 Many complex congenital craniofacial deformities have nasal deformities as one of their most challenging components.
-Patients with cleft lips for example, have some of the most complex nasal deformities as a result of the malformation of the floor of the nose and the severe asymmetry that results.
-Specific cleft lip nasal deformities include displacement and asymmetry of the alar bases, collapse and deformity of the nasal tip cartilage, asymmetry of the cartilage domes and deviation of the septum and columella.
+Patients with cleft lips, for example, have some of the most complex nasal deformities as a result of the malformation of the floor of the nose and the severe asymmetry that results.
+Specific cleft lip nasal deformities include displacement and asymmetry of the alar bases, collapse and deformity of the nose tip cartilage, asymmetry of the cartilage domes and deviation of the septum and columella.
 Correction of these severe nasal deformities is begun during the cleft lip repair and is usually completed during a definitive rhinoplasty when the patient is approximately 16 years old.
-Many reconstructive rhinoplasty techniques are used in order to obtain a successful result including cartilage grafting, tip suturing and septoplasty.
+Many reconstructive rhinoplasty techniques are used in order to obtain a successful result, including cartilage grafting, tip suturing and septoplasty.

 Ready to start looking your best?
 We offer virtual and in-office consultations.

-Dr. Morin is a nasal reconstruction purest who performs the most complex nasal reconstructions using ONLY a patient’s own tissue.
+Dr. Morin is a nasal reconstruction purist who performs the most complex nasal reconstructions using ONLY a patient’s own tissue.
 Unlike many other surgeons, Dr. Morin will never put anything fake, including material made of plastic, silicone or any other type of manufactured material, into a nose.
 As a board-certified plastic surgeon who trained under some of the world’s best and most well-known reconstructive surgeons, Dr. Morin is an expert at harvesting or “borrowing” tissue from other parts of a patient’s body.
 This includes cartilage from the ribs, nasal septum or ears, bone from the iliac crest and skull, fat from the abdomen and thighs and fascia from the scalp or chest.
 It is of vital importance that reconstructive materials come only from one’s own body.
 By using your own material, the risk of rejection, infection, malposition and extrusion is significantly reduced.

 Nasal skin has a different thickness and texture depending on the specific part of the nose.
-The upper part of the nose including the nasal dorsum and sidewalls tends to have thinner skin, while the lower part of the nose including the nasal tip and nasal ala tends to have thicker skin.
-As a result, full thickness skin grafts can give an excellent result when used on the upper part of the nose, however, they are generally not recommended as a reconstructive option on the lower part of the nose.
+The upper part of the nose, including the nasal dorsum and sidewalls, tends to have thinner skin, while the lower part of the nose, including the nasal tip and nasal ala, tends to have thicker skin.
+As a result, full-thickness skin grafts can give an excellent result when used on the upper part of the nose, however, they are generally not recommended as a reconstructive option on the lower part of the nose.
 The patient below had a basal cell carcinoma removed by a Mohs dermatologist from her nasal sidewall and dorsum.
-A full thickness skin graft was used for the reconstruction and the result is excellent.
+A full-thickness skin graft was used for the reconstruction and the result is excellent.

 Reconstruction of the lower part of the nose generally cannot be performed with a skin graft because the native skin is too thick and a skin graft would look out of place.
 A composite graft, however, which by definition has additional layers of tissue besides just skin, can be used successfully.
-The patients below demonstrate the excellent results composite grafts, usually harvested from the ear, can have on the lower parts of the nose.
+The patients below demonstrate what the excellent results of composite grafts, usually harvested from the ear, can have on the lower parts of the nose.

 Skin cancer is an extremely common form of cancer that Dr. Morin treats on a regular basis.
 When diagnosed early, the results associated with the removal of the skin cancer and the subsequent reconstruction can be excellent.
 Skin cancers that are not diagnosed and treated early, however, can result in large deformities of the nose that are challenging to reconstruct.
 Both basal cell and squamous cell skin cancers on the face are usually excised by a Mohs dermatologist and the reconstruction of the resulting open wound is then performed by a board-certified plastic surgeon.
 In the patient seen below, a large basal cell carcinoma was excised by a Mohs dermatologist.
-The resulting defect was extensive and it involved the entire nasal tip and part of the dorsum, columella and ala.
+The resulting defect was extensive and involved the entire nasal tip and part of the dorsum, columella and ala.
 In addition, the cancer resection involved skin, cartilage and nasal lining.
-As a result, an extensive reconstruction was required involving rib cartilage grafts, ear cartilage grafts and a paramedian forehead flap.
-The final result of this reconstruction is excellent.
+As a result, an extensive reconstructive nose surgery was required involving rib cartilage grafts, ear cartilage grafts and a paramedian forehead flap.
+The final result of this reconstruction is exceptional.

 Repeated cocaine use can cause severe deformities of the nasal septum and the entire nose.
 Large septal perforations and extensive collapse of the entire nasal framework are commonly seen in patients who have used cocaine for an extended period of time.
-Reconstruction of the damaged caused to the nose by cocaine use can be extremely successful, however, the surgical procedures almost always require tissue from other parts of the body and meticulous surgical technique.
+Reconstruction of the damage caused to the nose by cocaine use can be extremely successful, however, the surgical procedures almost always require tissue from other parts of the body and meticulous surgical technique.
 Dr. Morin has achieved great success with nasal reconstruction of the cocaine nose by using a combination of rib cartilage grafts and paramedian forehead flap when necessary.

-Nose reconstruction surgery is a complex procedure performed to restore physiological and appearance purposes of the nose.
+Nose reconstruction surgery is a complex procedure performed to restore the physiological and appearance purposes of the nose.
 Using a tailored approach, Dr. Morin safely reconstructs and rebuilds all parts of the nose to address a variety of concerns, including: breathing issues, septal perforations, replacement of inner lining and cartilage scaffolding for a more pleasant appearance.
 The degree of deformity determines your surgical requirements, downtime and healing time.

 Even the most reputable plastic surgeons agree that complex nasal reconstruction surgery is one of the most difficult surgeries in all of plastic surgery.
-Performing nose reconstruction not only restores facial harmony, but also plays a vital part in restoring natural breathing and physiological elements.
+Performing a nose reconstruction not only restores facial harmony, but also plays a vital part in restoring natural breathing and physiological elements.
 The nose is the only area of the body that is made up of skin, bone and cartilage, requiring a unique surgical approach.
 Your surgeon must have proper knowledge, experience and skill to perform excisions, work with grafts and lend to proper healing and a successful outcome.

-Dr. Morin’s nasal reconstruction technique addresses a wide range of nasal defects, due to cancer, trauma, infection, congenital deformity, drug abuse, dog bites and collagen vascular disease.
+Dr. Morin’s nasal reconstruction technique addresses a wide range of nasal defects due to cancer, trauma, infection, congenital deformity, drug abuse, dog bites and collagen vascular disease.
 Using the four principles of nasal reconstruction, the New Jersey board-certified plastic surgeon maintains vital functions, such as breathing and sense of smell, and restores beauty to the central aesthetic feature of the face.
-His rhinoplasty revision surgery extends to provide refinement, tip repair and touch-up procedures for a balanced profile.
+His rhinoplasty revision surgery extends to provide refinement, tip repair and touch-up procedures for a balanced facial profile.